-In this graduate level program, students learn to provide a client-centred and client driven continuum of treatment for individuals with addiction problems.
+In this graduate level program, students learn to provide a client-centered and client driven continuum of treatment for individuals with addiction problems.
 With a solid framework of individual and group counseling skills, the students study individual, gender and societal considerations and the resulting treatment implications through the lens of trauma informed care.
 They practice motivational interviewing techniques, cognitive behavioural therapy (CBT), and dialectal behaviour therapy (DBT) while learning to match client needs with intervention options.
 In addition, students reconstruct education and prevention strategies and design, facilitate and evaluate such tools.

-Graduates may find career opportunities in a variety of settings and job roles including addictions counsellors, substance abuse counsellors, chemical withdrawal management counsellors, addictions nurses, problem gambling counsellors and attendants in residential, out-patient, and street-front treatment settings.
+Graduates may find career opportunities in a variety of settings and job roles including addictions counsellors, substance abuse counsellors, chemical withdrawal management counsellors, addictions nurses, problem gambling counsellors, and attendants in residential, out-patient, and street-front treatment settings.

-- Post-secondary diploma, or degree, with a specialty in human, health or social sciences
+- Post-secondary diploma, or degree, with a specialty in human services, social work, or social sciences.

 Criminal Reference/Vulnerable Sector Check